2014 Wimbledon Championships – Men's singles final: Background

 The match took place on the final day of the 2014 edition of the 13-day Wimbledon Championships, held every June and July.
-Novak Djokovic was world number two entering Wimbledon, but was seeded first ahead of Rafael Nadal due to Wimbledon employing a grass-court seeding system which takes into account recent results on grass.
-Djokovic had reached the semi-finals in 2012 and final in 2013, whilst Nadal had fallen in the second and first rounds respectively.
+Novak Djokovic was world number two entering Wimbledon, but was seeded first ahead of Rafael Nadal due to Wimbledon employing a grass-court seeding system that took into account recent results on grass.
+Djokovic had reached the semifinals in 2012 and final in 2013, whilst Nadal had fallen in the second and first rounds respectively.
 Roger Federer, on the other hand, entered the Championships ranked and seeded fourth, and reached the final after having been upset by Sergiy Stakhovsky in the second round in 2013.

-Djokovic had to overcome numerous tough matches to reach the final: He was almost pushed to five sets by Radek Štěpánek in the second round, was two sets to one down against Marin Čilić in the quarter-finals before rallying to win in five sets and also required four sets to defeat Grigor Dimitrov in the semi-finals.
-By contrast, Federer only dropped one set (and his own serve) in his quarter-final against countryman Stan Wawrinka.
+Djokovic had to overcome numerous tough matches to reach the final: he was almost pushed to five sets by Radek Štěpánek in the second round, was two sets to one down against Marin Čilić in the quarterfinals before rallying to win in five sets and also required four sets to defeat Grigor Dimitrov in the semifinals.
+By contrast, Federer only dropped a set (and his own serve) once to reach the final, in the quarterfinals against Stan Wawrinka.

-Going into the final, Federer had not appeared in a major final since two years prior when he had won Wimbledon in 2012.
-In 2013, affected by back troubles, Federer failed to reach any of the major finals for the first time since 2002 and some commentators doubted whether he would ever appear in a major final again.
-Federer was asked if he felt that he could still win a major, "I'm just really pleased that I'm back strong at Wimbledon.
+Going into the final, Federer had not contested a major final since two years prior when he won Wimbledon in 2012.
+In 2013, affected by back troubles, Federer had failed to reach any of the major finals for the first time since 2002 and some commentators doubted whether he would ever contest a major final again.
+When asked if he felt that he could still win a major, Federer responded, "I'm just really pleased that I'm back strong at Wimbledon.
 Last year I didn't even come close.
 I was very deflated leaving Wimbledon on that note.
 I'm happy I'm sort of physically back where I can put myself in contention."
-Upon reaching the final, Federer was bidding to win his 80th career title, 18th major overall and 8th Wimbledon title, which would have broken the record that he shares with Pete Sampras for the most Wimbledon wins at seven.
+Upon reaching the final, Federer was bidding to win his 80th career title, 18th major overall and eighth Wimbledon title, which would have broken the record that he shared with Pete Sampras for the most Wimbledon men's singles titles at seven.

-Djokovic too had not won a Grand Slam since the Australian Open of 2013, over a year and a half prior, and was going into the final having lost 5 of the previous 6 Grand Slam finals that he had played in.
-He entered the championship match looking for his second Wimbledon title after previously winning in 2011, and was seeking redemption after losing in the previous year's final to Andy Murray.
-As such, Djokovic was determined to get back into the win column.
-Djokovic described his setbacks in Grand Slams, "There is plenty of motivation from my side to win this Grand Slam final after losing last three out of four.[sic]
+Djokovic too had not won a major since the 2013 Australian Open over a year and a half prior, and was going into the final having lost five of the previous six major finals he had contested.
+He entered the championship match looking for his second Wimbledon title after winning in 2011, and was seeking redemption after losing in the previous year's final to Andy Murray.
+Djokovic stated, "There is plenty of motivation from my side to win this Grand Slam final after losing last three out of four.[sic]
 It would mean a lot mentally for me."
 As a result of the circumstances, both men relished the challenge and were focused on playing a high-quality match.